 Record types

-A RECORD type defined in a package specification is a public RECORD type.
-You can use package_name.type_name to limit the package name and reference the type from outside of the package.
-The RECORD type is stored in the database, and will also be dropped when you use the DROP PACKAGE statement to drop the program package.
+The RECORD type defined in the package header is a public RECORD type.
+You can reference it from outside the package by using package_name.type_name.
+It is stored in the database and will be dropped when you execute the DROP PACKAGE statement.

-You cannot create a RECORD type at the schema level.
-Therefore, a RECORD type cannot be an abstract data type (ADT).
+You cannot create a RECORD type at the Schema level.
+Therefore, a RECORD type cannot be an ADT attribute data type.

-When you define a RECORD type, you must specify its name and field type.
-To define a field, you need to specify its name and data type.
+When you define a RECORD type, you must specify its name and define the types of its fields.
+To define a field, you must specify its name and data type.
 By default, the initial value of a field is NULL.
-You can specify a NOT NULL constraint for a field.
-In this case, the initial value must not be NULL.
-If you do not specify a NOT NULL constraint for a field, its initial value can be NULL.
+You can specify the NOT NULL constraint for a field, in which case the initial value must not be NULL.
+If the NOT NULL constraint is not specified, the initial value can be NULL.

-A RECORD type defined in a package specification is incompatible with a local RECORD type with the same definition.
+A RECORD type defined in the package header is incompatible with a local RECORD type that has the same definition.

-When you define a RECORD variable type, you can use a data type supported by the stored procedure, or use the %TYPE method to copy the type of the table or cursor column.
+When you define a variable of the RECORD type, you can use the data types supported by stored procedures or use the %TYPE method to copy the types of a table or cursor column.
 Here is an example:

 DECLARE